apache/airflow/docs/apache-airflow/faq.rst

 --------------------------------------------------

-Airflow 2.0 has low DAG scheduling latency out of the box (particularly when compared with Airflow 1.10.x), however if you need more throughput you can :ref:`start multiple schedulers<scheduler:ha>`.
+Airflow 2.0 has low DAG scheduling latency out of the box (particularly when compared with Airflow 1.10.x), however, if you need more throughput you can :ref:`start multiple schedulers<scheduler:ha>`.

 How do I trigger tasks based on another task's failure?